 Written by Ronald Poon

-So what is a “idea sprint”?
+So what is an “idea sprint”?

-The goal of a idea sprint
+The goal of an idea sprint

-The duration of a idea sprint
+The duration of an idea sprint

 Onova's idea sprint formula: